SeriousOldMan/Simulator-Controller/Docs/Customizing Assistants.md

 As discussed above, you can use predefined events or define your own events in the rule engine of a given Assistant, when using the *Reasoning* booster.

 A special editor is provided to manage the events for a given Assistant.
-There are several builtin events available for the different assistants, but you can also define your own ones.
+There are several predefined events available for the different assistants, but you can also define your own ones.

 ![](https://github.com/SeriousOldMan/Simulator-Controller/blob/main/Docs/Images/Configuration%20Tab%207%20Reasoning%20Events.JPG)